City of Churches: The history and significance of churches in Fort Wayne

 “A lot of people like to travel to Europe and then they talk about the Vatican or Notre Dame,” Schulz said.
 “And, you know, when you come to [Fort Wayne], you’re like, ‘Wow, these churches are very nice here, too.’
 You can go to Europe and admire the beauty there.
 But then you’re not putting the money into the same beauty that you have here, locally.”

 Schulz and Vinson-Schisler hope awareness can lead to continued resources for preservation.
-They see churches as pillars of the community and more than just a place of worship.
+They see churches as pillars of the community and more than just places of worship.

 Schulz wants people to close their eyes and imagine what downtown would be if all the churches disappeared.